DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 IPAM or Ip Address Management in Kubernetes is about how an IP address assigned to a network and to a Pod.
 CNI owns IPAM solution in the Kubernetes.

+## 8. Service Networking:

+A kubernetes service when created is accessible from all pods across all the cluster nodes.
+A service is hosted across the cluster.

+### How are the Kube services get the IP address?

+Every time a new service is created on the cluster, kube-proxy gets into action.
+A Kubernetes service gets IP address assigned from a pre-defined range by kube-proxy.
+We can inspect this IP address range in the kube-apiserver yaml definition.

+Note:
+: This IP address CIDR range for service defined in the kube-apiserver definition should not overlap with CIDR range defined in CNI for PODs.